tgritsaev/speaker_separation/README.md

 ## Test

-0. Make sure that you created dataset and downloaded all needed checkpoints.
+1. Make sure that you created dataset and downloaded all needed checkpoints, then set correct path to the dataset in configs.
-1. If your config and checkpoint are placed in test_model/config.json and test_model/checkpoint.pth respectively.
+2. If your config and checkpoint are placed in test_model/config.json and test_model/checkpoint.pth respectively.
 ```shell
 python test.py
 ```
-2. Or you can specify paths and run `python test.py -c path_to_config --ss_checkpoint path_to_ss_checkpoint`
+1. Or you can specify paths and run `python test.py -c path_to_config --ss_checkpoint path_to_ss_checkpoint`
-3. If you want to measure speech recognition model quality on my speech separation solution, use test_model/asr_config.json and run `python test.py -c test_model/config_for_asr.json --ss_checkpoint path_to_ss_checkpoint --asr_checkpoint path_to_asr_checkpoint`.
+2. If you want to measure speech recognition model quality on my speech separation solution, use test_model/asr_config.json and run `python test.py -c test_model/config_for_asr.json --ss_checkpoint path_to_ss_checkpoint --asr_checkpoint path_to_asr_checkpoint`.
-4. If you want to test quality on segmented audio (segmented by 100ms windows on default), use test_model/segmentation_config.json run `python3 test.py -c test_model/segmentation_config.json -s window_len_in_seconds`.
+3. If you want to test quality on segmented audio (segmented by 100ms windows on default), use test_model/segmentation_config.json run `python3 test.py -c test_model/segmentation_config.json -s window_len_in_seconds`.

 ## Credits